-Action Name: Feagles Road Erosion Mitigation Lead Agency: Town Highway Department Supporting Agencies: Town Administration Hazards of Concern: Flood, Landslide, Severe Storm, Severe Winter Storm, Transportation Accidents Description of the Problem: Feagles Road is a dirt road that is experiencing washouts from flooding and severe storm and winter storms, as well as erosion which makes the road impassable during storm events which also prevents emergency responders from using the road.
-Description of the Solution: The Town will stone or pave the road to prevent erosion and potential landslides that make the road impassible or could lead to transportation accidents.
-Estimated Cost: TBD after estimates Potential Funding Sources: HMGP, BRIC, FMA Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: Feagles Road will be a safe and passable road, while experiencing less erosion.
+Action Name: Feagles Road Erosion Mitigation Lead Agency: Town Highway Department Supporting Agencies: Town Administration Hazards of Concern: Flood, Landslide, Severe Storm, S Accidents Severe Winter Storm, Transportation Description of the Problem: severe storm and winter storms, as periencing washouts from flooding and well as erosion which makes the road ch also prevents emergency responders Description of the Solution: road to prevent erosion and potential assible or could lead to transportation Estimated Cost: TBD after estimates Potential Funding Sources: HMGP, BRIC, FMA Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: Feagles Road will be a safe and passable road, while experiencing less erosion.
 Impact on Socially Vulnerable Populations: Some socially vulnerable populations may be affected by flooding and erosion on Feagles Road.
 Impact on Future Development: Future development will be able to develop along and around Feagles Road once the integrity of the road is restored and strengthened.
 Impact on Critical Facilities/Lifelines: Critical facilities may be located on or around Feagles Road and are fully dependent on the road for access.
 Impact on Capabilities: This action improves the Town's capability of having transportation corridors that allow access to different areas in the Town.
 Climate Change Considerations: Climate change is likely to result in more frequent and severe hazard events and may result in more sliding.
 Mitigation Category Structure and Infrastructure Project CRS Category Structural Project Priority High Alternatives Action Evaluation No Action - Create a different road pathway that is not prone to erosion No access to anything that Feagles Road leads to Elevate the road Does not stop the sinking issue and not cost effective